 The ego then is the creative part of the mind that follows the path of your thoughts and tries to get you to implement them one way or another.
 It is really a partner that is trying to create the world that we have envisioned for ourselves in any way it can.

 How does the ego's voice become so negative then?

 I believe the negative voices don't come from the ego alone.
 The voices that float through our head and say stuff like, "You'll never be good enough," or "You're stupid," or whatever yours say, come from things we have heard and latched on to and decided for one reason or another to believe about ourselves.

 Our ego latches on to these things because it believes that we believe them and then uses them to motivate us not knowing that it is harming us in the process.
-Because if a negative belief gets a result, it will use it again and again to obtain the same result not knowing that it doing real damage to our psyche.
+Because if a negative belief gets a result, it will use it, again and again, to obtain the same result not knowing that it does real damage to our psyche.

 Since the above example is my own negative cycle; I can tell you what I have done to try and at least quiet this negative voice.
 It must be noted that once you have a negative cycle, I'm not sure it ever really goes away.
 I think the voice gets quieter at times but like all self-work, the relationship with yourself is a constant work in progress and you will have good and bad moments.

 1. Do something that takes you into the present moment: yoga, meditation, nothing...for me that can be reading, listening to music, watching a movie, sitting in nature (esp the ocean), knitting or gaming.